-- · selecting the CEO and planning for succession; - regularly evaluating the performance of, and determining the compensation paid to, the CEO; and - providing oversight and guidance regarding the selection, evaluation, development, succession and compensation of other senior executives. - Succession planning and management development.
+- · selecting the CEO and planning for succession; - regularly evaluating the performance of, and determining the compensation paid to, the CEO; and - providing oversight and guidance regarding the selection, evaluation, development, succession and compensation of other senior executives.

+- Succession planning and management development.
 (Section C) - Director qualification standards and director independence.
-(Sections D.2 and D.3) - Limits on directors serving on more than four public company boards.
-(Section D.5)

-- Majority voting in director elections.
+(Sections D.2 and D.3) - Board service limits of four public company boards for independent directors, and two public company boards for directors who also serve as a named executive officer of a public company.
+(Section D.5) - Majority voting in director elections.
 (Section E.3) - Resignation and retirement requirements for independent directors.
-(Section E.5) - Separation of chair and CEO roles.
-(Section F.2) - · Executive sessions of independent directors at every in-person meeting of the Board.
+(Section E.5) - Separation of Chair and CEO roles.
+(Section F.2) - Executive sessions of independent directors at every in-person meeting of the Board.
 (Section H.3) - Annual Board review of the Company's long-term strategic plan and the strategic plans of the Company's businesses.
 (H.4) - Board access to management and professional advisors.
 (Section I) - Director stock ownership requirements.
 (Section K.2) - Prohibition on directors' hedging and pledging Company securities.
 (Section K.3) - Annual Board and committee evaluations.
-(Section L) - · Policy on interested stockholder transactions.
+(Section L) - Policy on interested stockholder transactions.
 (Section O)